 DVLA - Consent for the Release of Relevant Medical Information

-You no longer need to see the written consent of your patient to share relevant information with the DVLA, the consent will have been given and this is legally assured
+You do not need to see the written consent of your patient to share relevant information with the DVLA, the consent will have been given and this is legally assured

-Since August 2009, new rules called Consent by Assurance were implemented by the DVLA relating to the release of relevant medical information for patients applying for driving licences.
+In August 2009, rules called Consent by Assurance were implemented by the DVLA relating to the release of relevant medical information for patients applying for driving licences.

-The BMA has given agreement that DVLA no longer need to provide the patient's written consent for access to the relevant parts of their records for the purposes of being granted a driving licence.
-See attached DVLA Letter
+The BMA agreed that that DVLA no longer need to provide the patient's written consent for access to the relevant parts of their records for the purposes of being granted a driving licence.
+See attached DVLA Letter.

 One scenario advises that doctors should:-